How much time do you spend consuming information that you have no intention of taking action on or that you don’t care deeply about?

 Not all news is bad.
 For example, learning about the latest war can make me grateful to live in a stable society and keep my life in perspective.
 But if we’re being honest, there is a lot of information that fills our daily lives, clogs our minds, and prevents us from creating, building, sharing, and experiencing more important things.

 Most of the information you come across in your daily life — the news stories, the social media updates, the television shows — isn’t going to change the choices you make.
-Instead of sitting around and consuming whatever is readily available, challenge yourself to make more conscious choices about what you consume and how you consume it.
+Instead of sitting around and consuming whatever is readily available, challenge yourself to make more conscious choices about the brain food you consume and how you consume it.

 Do you really need social media apps on your phone?
 Or will you be just fine checking Facebook and Twitter when you get home?